Branch-Well-Structured Transition Systems and Extensions: Abstract

 \section{Abstract}

 We propose a relaxation to the definition of well-structured transition systems (\WSTS) while retaining the decidability of boundedness and non-termination.
-In our class, we ease the well-quasi-ordered (\wqo) condition to be applicable only between states that are reachable one from another.
-Furthermore, we also relax the monotony condition in the same way.
+In this class, the well-quasi-ordered (\wqo) condition is relaxed such that it is applicable only between states that are reachable one from another.
+Furthermore, the monotony condition is relaxed in the same way.
 While this retains the decidability of non-termination and boundedness, it appears that the coverability problem is undecidable.
 To this end, we define a new notion of monotony, called cover-monotony, which is strictly more general than the usual monotony and still allows us to decide a restricted form of the coverability problem.